-The outcome of a sample analysis is presented in the form of a written report prepared by laboratory officials.
-The report is intended to inform the requesting authority of the laboratory’s findings regarding whether or not LMOs are present in the sample, and when suitable, estimated quantities are informed.
-The report is written according to laboratory policy in compliance with national and international regulations and practices.
+The outcome of a sample analysis is presented in the form of a written report prepared by the testing organisation .
+The report is intended to inform the requesting authority of the findings regarding whether or not LMOs are present in the sample, and when available and requested, the estimated quantities.
+The report is written according to laboratory Quality system policy in compliance with national and international (e.g. ISO 17025) regulations and practices.

-A well drafted report is a vital component of the laboratory’s work.
-It is the primary channel of communication between the laboratory and the requesting authority.
-A well written report aims to transmit an interpretation of the complex scientific data generated by the laboratory in a clear and concise manner without the use of potentially confusing scientific jargon.
+A well drafted report is a vital component of the analysis.
+It is the primary channel of communication between the analyst and the requesting authority.
+A well written report aims to transmit an interpretation of the complex scientific data generated by the laboratory in a clear and concise manner without the use of potentially confusing jargon.

 While the format of the report may be presented in numerous ways, there are, nonetheless, several key elements that should be included to ensure that the report is thorough and comprehensive.
-Additional information can be included to supplement the information contained in the report, based on the national regulatory requirements and the laboratory’s policy.
+Additional information can be included to supplement the information contained in the report, based on the national regulatory requirements and the testing organisation’s policy.

-Laboratory documentation requirements
+Documentation requirements

-A well compiled laboratory case file is a key component in facilitating the drafting of an informative and through report.
-It allows for efficient traceability from the raw data to the final report and is therefore important to ensure that the case file is complete and contains all the relevant information needed.
-All the information in a case file should be compiled in such a way that any other trained laboratory member can follow and understand all the steps and decisions taken during the analysis.
+A well compiled sample file is a key component in facilitating the drafting of an informative and through report.
+It allows for traceability from the raw data to the final report and it is therefore important to ensure that the sample record file is complete and contains all the relevant information needed.
+All the information in a sample file should be compiled in such a way that any other trained analyst can follow and understand all the steps and decisions taken during the analysis.

-While variations do exist between laboratories in with respect to the level of detail included in a case file, there are a few basic pieces of information that comprise a thorough case file.
+While variations do exist between testing organisations in with respect to the level of detail included in a sample file, there are a few basic pieces of information that should be present in a sample record.
 This may include:

-Case submission information: This is a standard form that is to be submitted along with the samples by the authority requesting the testing.
-The form should include date of sample receipt, name and contact information of the requesting authority, a general description of the items received such as sample type, sample matrix and sample weight, the name and contact information of the laboratory receiving officer, as well as information on the sample’s chain of custody and packaging.
-Upon the submission of a case to the laboratory a file number should be assigned in order to facilitate administrative follow up and as part of laboratory good management practices.
+Sample submission information: This is a standard form that is to be submitted along with the samples by the authority requesting the testing.
+The form should include date of sample receipt, name and contact information of the requesting authority, a general description of the items received such as sample type, sample matrix and sample weight, the name and contact information of the testing organisation receiving officer, as well as information on the sample’s chain of custody and packaging.
+Upon the submission of a sample to the testing organisation a file number should be assigned in order to facilitate administrative follow up and as part of good management practices.

-Test record information: raw data from laboratory testing is normally recorded on standard work forms that are developed by the laboratory.
+Test record information: raw data from testing is normally recorded on standard work forms that are developed by the testing organisation.
 Such forms encourage consistent and standard recording of required information and facilitate the traceability of raw data.
-The forms are compiled in the relevant laboratory case file along with relevant references to the location of electronic data which can be referred to as needed while drafting a report.
+The forms are compiled in the relevant file along with relevant references to the location of electronic data which can be referred to as needed while drafting a report.

-Case report: once the report is written, it also becomes a component of the case file and a copy is retained within the file.
+Report: once the report is written, it also becomes a component of the sample file and a copy is retained within the file.

 Report writing sections and contents